Logarithmic variance for the height function of square-ice: Introduction

 \begin{thm} There exist $c,C\in(0,\infty)$ such that for every $n\ge1$ and every $u,v\in \mathbb T_n$,

 where $\|\cdot \|_1$ is the $L^1$ distance in $\mathbb T_n$. \end{thm}

 In order to state the main result of this paper, we need some more notation.
 A {\em path} (\emph{$\times$-path}) is a sequence of vertices $v_0,\dots,v_n$ in $\Z^2$ such that for every $0\le i<n$, $v_i$ and $v_{i+1}$ are at a Euclidean distance 1 (resp.~$\sqrt 2$) of each other.
-When $v_n=v_0$, we call the path a {\em circuit}.
-We will often use the notation $[v_iv_j]$ (resp.~$(v_iv_j)$) for the subpart of the path made of the vertices $v_i,\dots,v_j$ (resp.~$v_{i+1},\dots,v_{j-1}$).
-A finite subset $D$ of $\Z^2$ whose boundary $\partial D$ (the boundary is the set of vertices in $D$ with at least one neighbour outside $D$) is a $\times$-circuit of even (resp.~odd) vertices is called an {\em even} (resp.~{\em odd}) {\em domain}.
-A {\em quad} $(D,a,b,c,d)$ is given by a domain with four marked points in $\partial D$ appearing in counter-clockwise order.
+When $v_n=v_0$, we call a $\times$-path a {\em circuit}. {Throughout the paper, we will assume that $(v_i, v_{i+1}) \neq (v_j, v_{j+1})$ whenever $i \neq j$, and that the ordering is chosen so that the induced continuous circuit\footnote{The continuous path is made by joining the vertices by straight lines in $\mathbb{R}^2$.} is not self-crossing (though it may be self-touching).} We will often use the notation $[v_iv_j]$ (resp.~$(v_iv_j)$) for the subpath of the path made of the vertices $v_i,\dots,v_j$ (resp.~$v_{i+1},\dots,v_{j-1}$). {Given a circuit, we define a {\em domain} $D$ to be the finite subset of $\Z^2$ that is enclosed by the circuit; if the circuit is made up of even (resp.~odd) vertices, we call the domain an {\em even} (resp.~{\em odd}) {\em domain}.
+We will denote the circuit which defines the domain $D$ by $\partial D$; we will refer to this circuit as the boundary of the domain.
+A {\em quad} $(D,a,b,c,d)$ is given by a domain with four marked points in $\partial D$, appearing in the order induced by the circuit.
+Throughout the paper, we refer to certain subgraphs of $\Z^2$ colloquially as `domains' even though the subgraphs may not precisely coincide with the description here.
+In each such case, the subgraph is explicitly described so there should be no confusion.}